Missed filing your ITR?

 • The exemption is available to an Individual or a HUF.

-• In case you are not able to purchase agricultural land before the date of furnishing of your Income Tax Return – the amount of capital gains must be deposited before the date of filing of return in the deposit account in any branch (except rural branch) of a public sector bank or IDBI Bank according to the Capital Gains Account Scheme, 1988.
+• In case you are not able to purchase agricultural land before the date of furnishing of your Income Tax Return – the amount of capital gains must be deposited before the date of filing of return in the deposit account in any branch (except the rural branch) of a public sector bank or IDBI Bank according to the Capital Gains Account Scheme, 1988.
 The exemption can be claimed for the amount which is deposited.

-• If the amount which was deposited as per Capital Gains Account Scheme was not used for the purchase of agricultural land – it shall be treated as the capital gain of the year in which the period of 2 years from the date of sale of land expires.
+• If the amount which was deposited as per Capital Gains Account Scheme was not used for the purchase of agricultural land – it shall be treated as the capital gain of the year in which 2 years from the date of sale of land expires.
 Of course, in this case, you can withdraw these amounts for any use you may want.

 Amount of Exemption